loeken/enso-homelab/README.md

 - Debian-based Linux host (Debian 12 recommended)
 - Public domain (e.g. via Cloudflare, optional)
-- GitHub account with repo access
+- GitHub account with a public repo ( or private if you have paid account ).
+Right now this repo expects "environments" for secrets to be available ( https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-deployments/managing-environments-for-deployment )

 ---